prakashmgajera/ai-agent-factory/README.md

 1. Clone the repository
 2. Install dependencies (if any)
-3. Add your API keys and configuration
+3. Add your API keys and configuration (see `config/` or environment variables as required by your model connector)
 4. Start building your agents!

 ## License